pingcap/docs/tidb-computing.md

 Based on the distributed storage capability provided by TiKV, TiDB builds the computing engine that combines great transactional processing capability with good data analysis capability.
 This document starts by introducing a data mapping algorithm that maps data from TiDB database tables to TiKV's (Key, Value) key-value pairs, then introduces how TiDB manages metadata, and finally illustrates the architecture of the TiDB SQL layer.

-For the computation layer dependent storage schemes, this article only introduces TiKV based row storage structures.
-For analytic services, TiDB introduces a column storage scheme as a TiKV extension - [TiFlash](/tiflash/tiflash-overview.md).
+For the storage solution on which the computing layer is dependent, this document only introduces the row-based storage structure of TiKV.
+For OLAP services, TiDB introduces a column-based storage solution [TiFlash](/tiflash/tiflash-overview.md) as a TiKV extension.

 ## Mapping of table data to Key-Value